Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 As a rule, phytotherapy / herbal medicine training is open to all interested persons.
 No specific previous training or professional experience is required.

-Some schools require the following points for admission:
+Some schools require this for admission:

 • Age of majority